“What is it with you and dogs?” my friend asked as we sat in the glistering sun, drinking iced-coffee and looking over the square.

 “Did you always want a dog but were never allowed to?”

-“Then why do dogs always appear in such a negative light in your stories?”
+“Why do dogs then always appear in such a negative light in your stories?”

 In my mind I ran through the collection of short stories I had published a few weeks earlier.
-Dogs did indeed make an appearance in a few of the stories, but I could not see that they did so in a negative way.
+Dogs did indeed make an appearance in a few of the stories, but I couldn’t see that they did so in a negative way.

 “It’s like there’s a dog in your soul,” my friend declared after a short pause.